 Realistic.
 Can you really spare the funds you need to achieve your goal?
 Cutting back expenses is a good place to start, but if you cut out essentials or things that are more important to you, your plan is likely to fail.

 If you’ve already tightened your belt as much as you can, look for other ways to reduce debt.
-For example, consider transferring high interest credit card balances to a lower-interest rate card like LGFCU’s Visa® Credit Card.
+For example, consider transferring high interest credit card balances to a card with a more competitive interest rate.
 The balance transfer could be a great way to save money on interest payments.
 Take the money you would have paid in interest and apply it to the outstanding card balance, making your goal that much more attainable.
 Just be mindful not to fall back into old spending habits.

 Timely.
 Determine a realistic timeframe for completing your goals and establish smaller milestones.
+Write your goal in a journal, on a sticky note or save it in an app so it’s always with you.
 Then use reminders to check in occasionally to see if you have reached those smaller milestones or if you need to make changes.